Free and proprietary technologies from the perspective of Information Security

 Differences

-Defenders of «Tecnologías Privativas» argue about «Seguridad de la Información» which a proprietary or closed system is safer if no one has access to its "insides", that is, its source code, design, information, among other vital or important elements.
+Defenders of «Tecnologías Privativas» argue about «Seguridad de la Información» that a proprietary or closed system is safer if no one has access to its "insides", that is, its source code, design, information, among other vital or important elements.

 In counterpart are the «Tecnologías Libres», which proclaim a paradigm diametrically opposed to that of the «Tecnologías Privativas».
 Well-established paradigm through benefits, such as: Not depending on a single technology provider, and being able to carry out more transparent and collaborative audits and tests on it, using third parties, especially outside those responsible for it, thus facilitating the adaptation, maintenance and integration processes.